vladris/baku/README.md

 baku --draft "This is my draft"
 ```

 This will create `drafts/this-is-my-draft.md`.
-Drafts are ignored during build
+Drafts are ignored during build.
-(more on build below).

 You can promote a draft to a post by passing an existing draft to the `--post`
 command: